The DIGI-B-CUBE project aims to foster the development of customized solutions and prototypes for the healthcare sector.

 In April 2018, Oslo Cancer Cluster and 8 European partners submitted a proposal titled “Digital Enterprise Innovations for Bioimaging, Biosensing and Biobanking Industries (DIGI-B-CUBE)” to Horizon 2020 – an EU research and innovation funding programme.
 The proposal was approved and the EU commission granted approximately 5 million euro to the DIGI-B-CUBE consortium.

 The DIGI-B-CUBE project will foster the development of customized solutions and prototypes for the healthcare sector.
 The project will provide innovative small and medium-sized enterprises (SME) in the EU and associated countries with access to vouchers of up to €60,000.
-The voucher scheme call will be launched in April 2020, but SMEs can start engaging in the project’s activities in the coming months by participating in the project’s sectoral and cross-sectoral workshops as well as matchmaking sessions.
+SMEs have also engaged in the project by participating in the sectoral and cross-sectoral workshops as well as matchmaking sessions.

 What is “B-CUBE”?